dadaloop82/MyHomeSmart-HASS-AppDeamon/README.md

 * Pandas DataFrame is used for time management, and the following factors are considered, in addition to the date and time
   * Weekday
   * Season
+  * Quarter
+  * Beginning/end of the month
+  * Week of Day